 If you’re renovating your home or upgrading on household items, you may have things to donate.
-What is the best place to donate household items?
+If you’re not looking to sell or consign, what is the best place to donate household items?
 It varies depending on where you live and what you have to donate.
 Donating after your renovation or redesign is great way to get money back on a tax deduction.
 Plus, you’ll have less waste!

 Check Donation Town to see if a local charity will accept the following items.
 Here are 12 household items you can donate, and where you can donate them:

 1. How To Donate Your Sink

 Did you know you can donate your sink after you replace it?
 If you’re sink is in good condition, with no stains or chips, you will have a few options of where you can donate it.
 You don’t have to throw this large item in the landfill.
 Others may find value in your sink, especially if it matches the era of their remodel.

 You may ask, “Where can I donate a sink?”
 First check your locally owned thrift stores or charity organizations.
 Give them a call ahead of time to see if they’ll accept a sink donation.
 Another great option is to donate it to your regional Habitat ReStore.

 Can you donate used toilets?
 Yes, you can donate used toilets.
 The key is its condition.
 Charities likely won’t accept stained, chipped toilets.
 A clean toilet with its materials intact has a higher chance of acceptance.